-Look for shallow, fast-flowing water moving over pebbles.
-This is where macroinvertebrates are most abundant.
+Shallow, fast-flowing water over pebbles is where macroinvertebrates are most abundant.
 Avoid deep, slow-moving pools for sampling.

-Hold the net downstream of where you will disturb the streambed, with the opening facing into the current.
-Keep the bottom edge of the net touching the stream floor.
+Hold the net downstream of where you will disturb the streambed, opening facing into the current, bottom edge touching the stream floor.

-Use your foot or hand to agitate the streambed for about 30 seconds just upstream of the net.
+Agitate the streambed for 30 seconds just upstream of the net.
 The current carries dislodged creatures directly into the net.
-This is called kick sampling.

 Empty the net into a white tray filled with stream water.
-Rinse the net thoroughly into the tray.
-Small creatures cling to the mesh and are easily missed.
+Rinse the net thoroughly — small creatures cling to the mesh.

 Use magnifying glasses to identify organisms.
 Tally each type found.
-Photograph specimens with a mobile phone before returning them to the stream.
+Photograph specimens clearly against the white tray background for iNaturalist submission.
+Enable location before photographing.

-Release all specimens back to the stream after observation.
-Return the water in the tray.
+Release all specimens to the stream after observation.
+Return the tray water.
 Leave the site exactly as you found it.

 The variety and sensitivity of organisms found tells the story of stream health.
 A healthy stream supports a wide range of species, including sensitive ones that cannot survive pollution.